 "High Occupancy Vehicle" lane, or car-pool lane.
 The central concept for HOV lanes is to move more people rather than more cars.
 Some HOV lanes carry almost half of the people carried on the entire freeway.
+Regular "mixed-flow" lanes are never converted to HOV lanes.
+Rather, HOV lanes are always added to existing facilities.
 Each vehicle that travels on an HOV lane must carry the minimum number of people posted at the entrance signs.
 Usually that means at least two people, or in some cases three people.
 Each child counts as an occupant, but pets, infants still in the womb, inflatable dolls or ghosts do not (we've heard 'em all).
 Violators are subject to a minimum $481 fine.
 Exceptions: Motorcycles, even those carrying just one person, are allowed to use the HOV lanes.
 Some HOV lanes are in operation only during certain hours, which are posted.
 Outside of those hours, they may be used by all vehicles.

 Thank you for your interest in participating in the State of California Disadvantaged Business Enterprise (DBE), Minority Business Enterprise (MBE) and Women Business Enterprise (WBE) program.

 The Air Resources Board (ARB) has information regarding qualifying vehicles for carpool lane use.
 The DMV is the agency that provides the carpool lane sticker to vehicles that qualify once the customer fills out the necessary DMV application form.
-To view the complete list of vehicles that do qualify, or to download the DMV application form, please click on the link listed below:
+To view the complete list of vehicles that do qualify, or to download the DMV application form, see ARB's Carpool Stickers page.

 Should you have other questions or need further assistance please call (800) 242-4450 for more information.

 The California Department of Transportation (Caltrans) is primarily responsible for designing, building and maintaining the state's highway system.
 For information about child car seats, contact the Department of Motor Vehicles.
 Legislation requires (operative on January 1, 2002) that children be in a car seat (age appropriate) until the child is 6 years of age or weighs 60 pounds or more.
-You can check with the Department of Motor Vehicles for clear language and laws on child passenger restraint systems at this address:
+You can check with the Department of Motor Vehicles for clear language and laws on child passenger restraint systems.